Fruit-Sweetened Peanut Butter & Jelly Muffins

 Fruit-sweetened peanut butter & jelly muffins.
 These muffins are sweetened with bananas and jelly and are made with whole wheat flour for a nutritious snack!

-As I said, these muffins are sweetened with bananas only.
-I used my banana bread recipe as a base, similarly to my blueberry cardamom muffins (two other great recipes for kids!).
+This recipe is inspired by my fruit-sweetened breakfast banana bread recipe.
 For these peanut butter & jelly muffins, I added a swirl of peanut butter and a little spoonful of jam in the center.
 They’re lightly sweet and are made with whole wheat flour for a higher fiber option.
-As you can see, they’re healthy enough for a light breakfast on-the-go or a satisfying snack.
-I like to top mine with nut butter for more protein.
-Trust me, the nut butter takes them to the next level!
-Beware, these are not your typical sweet muffin, but they’re delicious it their own way.
+They’re nutritious and perfect for a light breakfast on-the-go or a satisfying snack.
+I like to top mine with nut butter for more protein and a spoonful of jelly for more sweetness.

-Also, I haven’t tried a gluten-free version yet, but these are based off my banana bread, which does work with buckwheat flour.
+- I haven’t tried a gluten-free version yet, but these are based off my banana bread, which does work with buckwheat flour.
 Keep in mind that the muffins will be a little more dense and as I haven’t tried them yet, I can’t guarantee it will work.
-I’ll let you guys know as soon as I try it.
-Also, if you try a gluten-free version that works, let me know in the comments, it could help others. 🙂
+Some readers have had success with gluten-free flour mixes.
+If you try a gluten-free version that works, let me know in the comments, it could help others.

 Fruit-Sweetened Peanut Butter & Jelly Muffins